Fake News Trivia Quiz Questions With Answers

 A: News that was negative of his presidency.

-The International Fact-Checking Network (IFCN), launched in 2015, supports what?
+The International Fact-Checking Network (IFCN), launched in

 A: International collaborative efforts in fact-checking, provides training and has published a code of principles.